-Meet Dr. Zeray Alemseged, the Academy's Curator and Irvine Chair of Anthropology.
+Meet Dr. Zeray Alemseged, Academy Research Associate in the Department of Anthropology.
 Learn what drove him to be a scientist—and what led him to the discovery of Selam—in this "Science Heroes" profile.

 The Academy's Department of Anthropology focuses on the study of human evolution and cultural diversity.
 Meet the researchers, explore projects and expeditions, and more.